 My fitness journey has been a long and quite bumpy one.
-I played sports growing up and loved being part of a team, did very minimal physical activity in college/shortly after, and then, in my mid-twenties, found the beauty that is a group workout class.
+I played sports growing up and loved being part of a team, did very minimal physical activity in college/shortly after, and then, in my mid-twenties, found the beauty that is a group workout class, training with others is fun and can really make you want to push yourself more to do it because you have that support group of people with you all in the same boat.
 I had really never enjoyed working out, or even found something I could do semi-okay, until Flywheel.
-So I did that, religiously (4x a week!) for about two years, until my body began craaaaaaving something a little more low key every once in awhile.
+So I did that, religiously (4x a week!) for about two years, until my body began craaaaaaving something a little more low key every once in a while.
 And so after some real “soul” searching (no shade, I promise), fitness journey 2.0 began.
-If you’re embarking on your fitness journey, take a look at workout apparel like shorts for women / Ryderwear UK.

 After checking out all of my options, I decided to sign up for Classpass, and supplement with smaller studio packs/some of the awesome free workouts our city offers.
 Classpass is a monthly membership that gives you access to some of the area’s best fitness studios, and classes are (typically) way cheaper through CP than the studio itself.
 While not every studio lists every class through CP, I thought it would be the best option to try a whole lot of different things I’ve never done before.
 Barre?
 Never.
 Martial arts?
 Nope.
 Even YOGA!
 It was a whole new world out there.

 In addition, I signed up for the newbie membership at SoulCycle – three classes for $60.
 My changed up workout routine has been going for a few months now and have taken plenty of classes in a range of workout types.
 Some I’ve loved more than others, but these four classes have made me come back to the studio to take (at least!) a second time.

 What the studio says: A basic and well balanced class appropriate for beginners and for those who want to refine the essentials of their practice.
 It will both inform & inspire you.